-Interestingly, the NCT breastfeeding counsellor that supported me eight years ago was Chinese.
+Interestingly, the NCT breastfeeding counsellor that supported me nine years ago was Chinese.
 Did her ethnicity make a difference to how I felt about her?
 To some extent, yes.
 I felt more comfortable telling her about the advice I was getting from my family.
 I thought she would understand some of the cultural challenges I faced.
 But I also remember her kindness and calm expertise – traits that are not colour coded.

 As parents, we face common highs and lows but some of our experiences will be influenced by our ethnicity.
 Those differences should be acknowledged, understood and respected - especially by those who offer us support on our parenting journey.
 I think that should be regardless of whether we see our faces and experiences reflected in theirs.

 How is NCT tackling diversity?